-In recent years, some large audit firms have set up a section tasked with monitoring audit services to enhance the objectivity and effectiveness of monitoring in their quality control systems.
-They conduct periodic verification mainly by members of the section.
+Large audit firms have set up a section tasked with monitoring audit services to enhance the objectivity and effectiveness of monitoring in their quality control systems.
+They conduct periodic inspection mainly by members of the section.

 Figure III-3-1: Overview of the periodic inspections conducted in FY2021